gabinam/fise/docs/WHITEPAPER.md

 FISE complements, not replaces: TLS, authentication/authorization, backend rate-limits, or cryptography for secrets.
 It is best suited where **data itself is the asset** (e.g., curated POI, pricing, recommendations, AI metadata).

-FISE also supports **chunked, block-local pipelines** that enable **parallel encode/decode and streaming**, allowing clients to begin rendering **before** the full payload arrives.
+FISE supports **chunked, block-local pipelines** that enable **parallel encode/decode and streaming**, allowing clients to begin rendering **before** the full payload arrives.
 It generalizes to **media** (images/video) via framed, chunked pipelines that preserve codec/container compatibility while enabling parallel unwrap on the client.
+FISE further supports **per-session, server-injected rules**, avoiding static bundles and reducing reuse value of a captured decoder.

 ---